artistic director of h2dance

 and at various dance academies in Sweden.

-came to London to study dance at The London Studio Centre in 1992.
-Since
+London to study dance at The London Studio Centre in 1992.
+Since 1999,

-1999, Heidi has co directed h2dance and created work as a choreographer
+Heidi has co directed h2dance and created work as a choreographer and

-has taken up residency at NES artist residency, Iceland, Union Scene Drammen,
+up residency at NES artist residency, Iceland, Union Scene Drammen, Norway

-Norway 2010, The Place Choreodrome, London, Scenerommet Vestfossen, Norway,
+2010, The Place Choreodrome, London, Scenerommet Vestfossen, Norway, Devir

-Devir CAPa, (Centro de Artes Performativas do Algarve) Portugal 2009,
+CAPa, (Centro de Artes Performativas do Algarve) Portugal 2009, Taipei

 In October 2004 Heidi won the Shrinking Cities competition (German Federal